 2016 - Remedial construction activities were completed for Bloody Brook and its side banks within the Onondaga County drainage district easement from the downstream side of Floradale Road to the site boundary at Onondaga Lake Parkway.

-2016 - Construction & Restoration Work Plan was released
+2016 - Construction and Restoration Work Plan was released

 2017 – Lockheed Martin completed remediation of the Bloody Brook site with the cleanup and restoration of an apartment complex property adjacent to the brook.